todo.vu support

 A screenshot of a non-billable time entry in todo.vu's calendar.

-Red: A time entry in red indicates the actual time recorded on a task when that time has been added to a Draft billing report.
+Red: Indicates a time entry that has been connected to a task and added to a Draft billing report.

 A screenshot of a draft billed time entry in todo.vu's calendar.